Best Egg Paratha (Omelette Stuffed Flatbread)

 Mix 1/2 cup water, 1 cup flour, 1/4 teaspoons salt.
 Add 1/2 teaspoon oil and knead about 5 minutes into a smooth dough.
 Divide the dough into four portions and shape them into round balls.

-Roll a dough ball into a 4 to 5 inch round or square disc.
+Using a rolling pin, roll a dough ball into a 4 to 5 inch round or square disc.
 Apply 1/3 teaspoon oil.
 Sprinkle some flour and 1/3 teaspoon flaxseed meal.

 From one side fold one third of the disc.